-Amazon rumored to be prepping smartphone with 3D user interface as well as second, cheap modelAlex Wagner - Deputy Managing Editor, News Desk
+Amazon rumored to be prepping smartphone with 3D user interface as well as second, cheap modelAlex Wagner - Editorial Director of News and Content

 Reports of an Amazon-made smartphone have been rumbling through the rumor mill for well over a year now, and tonight another leak has surfaced with purported details on the retailer's handset plans.
 According to sources speaking to TechCrunch and a post on HackerNews, Amazon is actually cooking up a pair of smartphones, with one high-end model that features a 3D user interface and a second, cheaper unit.